- Home

 Jobs in New Zealand for Foreigners

 New Zealand provides a diverse set of job opportunities for foreign workers.
-In New Zealand’s largest city, Auckland, there's a strong technology industry.
+In New Zealand’s largest city, Auckland, there is a strong technology industry.
 Companies such as Xero and Datacom employ large numbers of software developers and IT workers.
 In Auckland, the average salary for a software developer is in the range of around NZD $90,000 per annum, which works out to around $54,000 USD or €50,000 EUR.
-In Wellington, the capital city of New Zealand, there are large numbers of jobs in the government and public sector. there's also a large and diverse creative sector, centred on the film and media industry, with companies such as Weta Workshop and Weta Digital producing work for both the cinema and television.
+In Wellington, the capital city of New Zealand, there are large numbers of jobs in the government and public sector. there is also a large and diverse creative sector, centred on the film and media industry, with companies such as Weta Workshop and Weta Digital producing work for both the cinema and television.

-Civil and structural engineering opportunities exist in Christchurch as it continues to rebuild from damage caused by previous earthquakes. there's also a high demand for tradespeople, and the average salary is about NZD 80,000 (USD 48,000 EUR 44,000).
+Civil and structural engineering opportunities exist in Christchurch as it continues to rebuild from damage caused by previous earthquakes. there is also a high demand for tradespeople, and the average salary is about NZD 80,000 (USD 48,000 EUR 44,000).
 Opportunities exist in the education sector in Dunedin, largely because of the presence of the University of Otago, which is one of the largest universities in New Zealand.
 Biotech companies in Dunedin also employ people with a background in biological sciences.

 If you’re thinking of making New Zealand your new home, it’s essential to factor in cost of living.
 Although Auckland is the costliest region, you’ll also earn the highest salaries here.
 Expect to pay approximately NZD $2,500 (USD $1,500 or EUR $1,400) for a one-bedroom apartment in the CBD.
 In Wellington, rentals tend to be slightly lower with prices hovering around NZD $2,200 (USD $1,320 or EUR $1,230) per month.
 Regions like Christchurch and Dunedin are even cheaper with one-bedroom apartments costing about NZD $1,800 (USD $1,080 or EUR $1,000) and NZD $1,500 (USD $900 or EUR $840) respectively.